-IDENTIFYING USE CASES FROM THE ACTORS One is to identify the actors, the users of the system, and for each one, to establish how they use the system, what they use it to achieve.
+IDENTIFYING USE CASES FROM THE ACTORS

+One is to identify the actors, the users of the system, and for each one, to establish how they use the system, what they use it to achieve.

 Scenarios belonging to the same use case have a common goal each scenario in the group describes a different sequence of events involved in achieving (or failing to achieve) the use case goal.

-The UML Symbols for use case diagram
+Figure 3.1 The UML symbols for use case diagrams